jorgeandresvasquez/aws-training/professionalArchitect/acloudguru/chapter_3_networking.md

     - Can be useful for blue/green deployments or rolling updates

 ## Sample Questions Notes
-- MTU for an EC2 instance:
+- MTU (Maximum Transmission Unit) for an EC2 instance:
     - MTU:  The maximum transmission unit of a network connection is the size, in bytes, of the largest permissible packet that can be passed over the connection.
     - The larger the MTU of a connection, the more data that can be passed in a single packet.
     - Ethernet packets consist of the frame, or the actual data you are sending, and the network overhead information that surrounds it.